IceWhaleTech/ZimaDocs/zimaboard/04-advanced/install-other-os.md

 ---
-sidebar_label: Install New OS to ZimaBoard
+sidebar_label: Install other system on ZimaBoard
-title: Install New OS to ZimaBoard | Advanced | ZimaBoard
+title: Install other system on ZimaBoard | Advanced | ZimaBoard
 ---

-# Installing a new operating system for ZimaBoard
+# Installing other system on ZimaBoard

+## Intro

-Many of you have purchased a ZimaBoard and want to install some different operating systems to experience or meet specific usage needs.
+Many of the people who got ZimaBoard want to install some different operating systems to experience or meet specific usage needs.

-Here we will show you how to install a new operating system on your ZimaBoard, using the example of installing Ubuntu Server OS.
+Here we will show you how to install a new operating system on your ZimaBoard, using the installation of Ubuntu Server as an example in this document.

-Ubuntu is a Linux distribution based on Debian and composed mostly of free and open-source software.Ubuntu is officially released in three editions: Desktop,Server,and Core for Internet of things devices and robots.

 ## Prepation

-### What you need to do on your computer to prepare.
+### On your PC or Mac

-- Download and install on your computer [balenaEtcher](https://www.balena.io/etcher/)
+- Download and install [balenaEtcher](https://www.balena.io/etcher/) on your computer.
-- Download the system image you want to install, the text is [Ubuntu Server](https://ubuntu.com/download/server)
+- Download the system image you want to install, in this document it is [Ubuntu Server](https://ubuntu.com/download/server).

-### ZimaBoard-related preparations
+### ZimaBoard related

 - ZimaBoard and power adapter
 - A USB drive (The capacity needs to be larger than the system image you want to install)
 - A miniDP to DP/HDMI Adapter (Used to connect to a monitor)
 - A monitor
 - A keyboard
+- A network cable (Recommended)
+  - Convenient for you to complete the network setup and install the latest security and feature updates at the same time as installing the system.
 - A USB hub (Optional, if the USB port is not enough)
 - A mouse (Optional)
   - It will be convenient if the system installer you want to install comes with a GUI interactive interface.
 Most desktop OS will have one, server OS generally do not.)
-- A network cable (Recommended)
-  - Convenient for you to complete the network setup and install the latest security and feature updates at the same time as installing the system.)

-## Create installation USB flash drive
+## Create a USB installer

 ### 1. Open balenaEtcher